devilry/devilry-django/README.md

 ## 1 - Check out from GIT

-Check out the devilry repo from git.
 If you plan to develop devilry, you should fork the devilry-django repo, changes to your own repo and request inclusion to the master repo using github pull requests.
 If you are just trying out devilry, use:

     $ git checkout https://github.com/devilry/devilry-django.git

-The ``master``, which git checks out by default, is usually the latest semi-stable development version.
+The ``master`` branch, which git checks out by default, is usually the latest semi-stable development version.
 The latest stable version is in the ``latest-stable`` branch.